 Go back and read the parable of the treasure in the field sometime.
 Did you ever notice that the treasure in the field was hidden not once, but twice?
 “Again, the kingdom of heaven is like treasure HIDDEN in a field, which a man found and HID; and for joy over it he goes and sells all that he has and buys that field.
 (Matthew 13:44)

-He came to reveal Himself to them, but because they rejected Him, He hid them again.
+He had come to reveal Himself to His own, but because they rejected Him.
+So, He hid them a second time.
 Today, they are largely still scattered among all the nations, even though Israel once again has a land to call home.
 Many have returned but not all.
 Not by a long shot.

-God had meant for them to be the savior nation; the kingly nation leading all other nations, preaching the gospel to them; the head and not the tail.
-Instead, they are struggling.
-The place where they safest and flourish the most is in their own land.
+God had wanted them to be the His flagship; the savior nation; the kingly nation leading all others, preaching the gospel to them; the head and not the tail.
+Instead, they struggled to survive for 2,000 years.
+The place where they safest and flourish the most is in their own land: Israel.

 Please continue on to Part 6.
 We’ll see what it is that God really wanted to happen!